rdmolony/rdmolony.github.io/_posts/2023-12-04-stationmanager.md

 ... to queue import jobs and process these jobs using as many workers as available.

-> In practice,  the task queue `huey` didn't actually run tasks in parallel as this wasn't well supported on either `Windows` or the task queue database `sqlite`.
+> In practice,  the task queue `huey` didn't actually run tasks in parallel as this wasn't well supported[^TOT] on either `Windows` or the task queue database `sqlite`.
 It only ran one job at a time.

+[^TOT]: I couldn't figure out how to use the prior task queue engine `huey` to run tasks in parallel on a `Windows` operating system.
+Most task queues use `*nix` only features for parallelism so don't bother supporting it.  `Windows` has been a hard constraint on us, and can really limit tooling options.
+Thankfully, `dramatiq` supports windows & proved itself to be a good alternative.

 Finally, the importer also handled files uploaded directly to the file server.
 To do so the team would have to ...